Falling Merchandise Injuries

 I know there are many personal injury attorneys offering their legal services to you.
 There’s a good chance you’ve watched a few lawyer TV commercials.
 If you are in need of a falling object injury lawyer, you may have difficulty assessing the quality of a particular attorney or law firm.
 My advice is to look at the lawyer’s record of results including settlements and jury verdicts.
 The outcome of a case will tell you whether the lawyer did an effective job in representing the interests of their client.
 You want your case to conclude with you getting a fair and just recovery.
 A strong track record of settlements and verdicts is an indication that the lawyer or firm knows how to handle a complex stairway fall injury or wrongful death lawsuit.

 I'm Ed Smith, a Sacramento personal injury lawyer who has been practicing personal injury and wrongful death law since the early 1980s.
 I have over 30 years of experience in the practice of injury law, including experience with falling object injury lawsuits.
 I've worked in the same office, located at 1900 Point West Way in Sacramento, since 1993.
 I am not a “typical” personal injury lawyer.
 I take a “holistic” approach to my cases that involves a thorough assessment of the facts of your case and a thorough assessment of you.
 This means I take the time to get to know you, your hopes, dreams and what you are expecting from the outcome of your personal injury or wrongful death case.
 This is why my slogan is the "personal" personal injury law firm.
 Contact my office today to schedule a free and completely confidential consultation.
 During the free consultation, we’ll discuss the facts of your case and decide whether it makes sense to move forward.
-Contact our office toll free at 1-800-404-5400 or locally at (916) 921-6400 for free, friendly advice.
+Contact our office locally at 916.921.6400 for free, friendly advice.

 Feel free to read about other client experiences on Google+, Yelp, and Avvo, and learn more about my staff on my website.
 You can learn more about my successful verdicts on my verdicts and settlements page.
 I am a member of the Million Dollar Forum, (an organization of lawyers with multiple verdicts and settlements over 1 Million Dollars.